djsperka/zitome/README.md

 # zitome
 Read and re-shuffle OME-TIF files from 2-channel recordings into a single OME-TIF file with interleaved pages.

+The scripts here will run on Matlab 2012, and anything  more recent.

 ## Usage

 The script operates on a single folder containing a pair of ome.tif files from the Bruker.
 I have assumed the